Generalized Dualities and Supergroups: Introduction

 A crucial point about conventional superspace is that it is \emph{not} simply described by a super-Riemannian geometry with an unconstrained supermetric.
 Rather, one must employ the supervielbein and impose constraints on its torsion tensor in order to recover the physical field content of supergravity.
 These constraints involve $\theta$-derivatives, but typically constrain the $x$-dependence as well, placing the geometry on-shell.
 In the Green-Schwarz superstring, these constraints arise from requiring $\kappa$-symmetry.
 Analogous statements hold for double superspace -- we need to impose constraints on the generalized flux tensor $\cF_{\cA \cB \cC}$ in order for a supergravity interpretation to be possible, and these will coincide with the $\kappa$-symmetry constraints.

 We begin in section \ref{S:SDFT} with a discussion of superspace double field theory, highlighting how the duality group $\g{OSp}(D,D|2s)$ acts on the various constituents of $\cV_\cM{}^\cA$.
 These transformations provide the generic scaffolding in which all T-dualities must act.
-In section \ref{S:SNATD}, as the simplest non-trivial example of such a transformation, we review the case of super non-abelian T-duality (NATD) in the Green-Schwarz superstring, where a supergroup $G$ of isometries is dualized \cite{Borsato:2018idb} (see \cite{Cvetic:1999zs, Kulik:2000nr,Bandos:2003bz} for earlier work on abelian T-duality of a single bosonic isometry and \cite{Borsato:2017qsx} for the non-abelian T-dual of supercoset $\sigma$-models).
+In section \ref{S:SNATD}, as the simplest non-trivial example of such a transformation, we review the case of super non-abelian T-duality (NATD) in the Green-Schwarz superstring, where a supergroup $G$ of isometries is dualized \cite{Borsato:2018idb} (see \cite{Cvetic:1999zs, Kulik:2000nr,Bandos:2003bz} for earlier work on abelian T-duality of a single bosonic isometry, \cite{Borsato:2017qsx} for the non-abelian T-dual of supercoset $\sigma$-models, and \cite{Abbott:2015mla} for a discussion of the self-duality of the Green-Schwarz $\sigma$-model on $\g{AdS}_d \times \g{S}^d$ backgrounds).
 By comparing the dual Green-Schwarz models, one can deduce the form of the orthosymplectic transformation, which immediately yields the transformation rules of the supergravity fields, including the transformations of the Ramond-Ramond fields \cite{Sfetsos:2010uq,Lozano:2011kb}.

-As a side benefit of this analysis, we are able to specialize to a fermionic isometry and recover results for fermionic T-dualities, both in the abelian \cite{Berkovits:2008ic,Bakhmatov:2009be,Grassi:2011zf,Sfetsos:2010xa,OColgain:2012si} and non-abelian \cite{Astrakhantsev:2021rhj,Astrakhantsev:2022mfs} cases.
+As a side benefit of this analysis, we are able to specialize to a fermionic isometry and recover results for fermionic T-dualities, both in the abelian \cite{Berkovits:2008ic, Beisert:2008iq, Bakhmatov:2009be,Grassi:2011zf,Sfetsos:2010xa,OColgain:2012si} and non-abelian \cite{Astrakhantsev:2021rhj,Astrakhantsev:2022mfs} cases.
 The case of non-abelian fermionic T-duality has been of particular interest recently, and we highlight the origin of the conditions given in \cite{Astrakhantsev:2021rhj,Astrakhantsev:2022mfs} for the Killing spinor from the $\sigma$-model.\footnote{Fermionic T-duality has also been discussed in the context of a doubled $\sigma$-model with T-dual fermionic coordinates \cite{Nikolic:2016nxt}.
 We will not address doubled $\sigma$-models here, but it is likely super DFT can be formulated there, in analogy to the work of \cite{Park:2016sbw,Bandos:2015cha,Sakamoto:2018krs}.}